Security tips to help you stay safe.

-- Create a unique password for all the different systems you use.
-If you don't, then one breach leaves all your accounts vulnerable.
+- Create a unique password for each of the programs you use.
+If you don’t, then one data breach puts all your accounts in danger.

 - Never share your password over the phone, in texts, by email, or in person.
-If you are asked for your password, it's probably a scam.
+If you are asked for your password, it is probably a scam.

 - Use unpredictable passwords with a combination of lowercase letters, capital letters, numbers, and special characters.

 - The longer the password, the tougher it is to crack.
-Use a password with at least eight characters.
+Use a password with at least twelve characters.
 Every additional character exponentially strengthens a password.

 - Avoid using obvious passwords such as:

-If you think your computer has been compromised, please contact Lake Region Bank at 320.235.5900 immediately.
+- If you think your computer has been compromised, contact a reputable computer service provider immediately.